 Masterclass Venue and Philosophy

-These training complex offer the size and scale needed to fully test the limits of individual and organizational search & rescue capabilities at all levels of complexity.
+These training complexes will offer the size and scale needed to fully test the limits of individual and organizational search & rescue capabilities at all levels of complexity.
 In addition to the single- and multi-story, multi-composition buildings for metropolitan wide area search operations.
 A unique experiential training unavailable elsewhere to ready responders to the challenges of life-threatening weather extremes to our communities.

 Intended to be an intense programme in techniques and of immersion involvement in development for all concerned to make the most of the investment in time and budget.
 This will be through having technical input about how to: